No one understands

 Here’s the thing:

-But positioning is sequencing.
+is sequencing.

 Headshot of Will Murray, Scottish brand messaging strategist based in The Hague